 The USCP exercises a planning concept that links strategic, tactical, and lower-level planning efforts.
 To accomplish our mission it is important to have an effective and realistic strategy.
-In fiscal year (FY) 2018, the USCP continued work on its performance management system by identifying performance measures for over 95 percent of USCP Programs, which is an increase from 80 percent reported in FY 2017.
+In FY 2019, the USCP continued work on its performance management system by identifying performance measures for over 97 percent of USCP Programs, which is an increase from 95 percent reported in FY 2018.
 In FY 2017, the Department published a new policy for verifying and validating performance data statistics.
-Continuing to build on this success in FY 2018, the Department formally codified the membership of the Data Working Group (DWG) which consists of personnel from across the operational and administrative elements.
+Continuing to build on this success in FY 2019, the Data Working Group (DWG) which consists of personnel from across the operational and administrative elements kicked off its review of new program performance measures.
 The DWG ensures agency data and/or statistics are correctly utilized and validated as accurate and complete.
-As we transition into FY 2019, the Department will continue to strengthen its performance management system by increasing program accountability through established processes that help program managers set performance targets, monitor and track progress, and address gaps to achieve desired outcomes.
+As we transition into FY 2020, the Department will continue to strengthen its performance management system by increasing program accountability through established processes that help program managers set performance targets, monitor and track progress, and address gaps to achieve desired outcomes.